 Saige Middleton (she/her)

-Constellations Program Manager
+Constellations Fellowship Program Manager

-Her path was illuminated by the Alana Lee Thompson Memorial Scholarship, which granted her the opportunity to serve as a Resource Management Intern in Yellowstone National Park during the summer of 2019.
-Saige also lent her expertise to the University of Florida's Urban Tree and Land Management Lab, contributing to research on Florida's canopy coverage and highlighting the benefits of urban tree canopy on carbon sequestration in the paper Florida’s Urban Forest: A Valuation of Benefits.
+Prior to joining the GWMP team, Saige served as a National Leadership Associate for the nonprofit, Our Climate, where she had the opportunity to lead their climate justice podcast series, "Is It Hot Enough For Ya?".
+Her career began when she received the Alana Lee Thompson Memorial Scholarship and was granted the opportunity to serve as a Resource Management Intern in Yellowstone National Park.
+During this time, she also lent her expertise to the University of Florida's Urban Tree and Land Management Lab, contributing research on Florida's canopy coverage and highlighting the benefits of urban tree canopy on carbon sequestration in the paper Florida’s Urban Forest: A Valuation of Benefits.

 She received her bachelor's degree in Environmental Science and Policy from the University of South Florida and earned her master's degree in Climate Change and Global Sustainability with a Graduate Certificate in Food Sustainability and Security from the University of South Florida's Patel College of Global Sustainability.
 Saige's journey has been marked by a passionate commitment to environmental stewardship and sustainability, and she put plans in place for exponential growth of the fellowship program under her leadership.